superfly/docs/flyctl/cmd/flyctl_auth.md

 Authenticate with Fly (and logout if you need to).
 If you do not have an account, start with the AUTH SIGNUP command.
-If you do have and account, begin with the AUTH LOGIN subcommand.
+If you do have an account, begin with the AUTH LOGIN subcommand.

 ## Usage